top of page

 While in the UK as a visitor, individuals are allowed to carry out activities related to their overseas employment remotely, such as responding to emails or attending to work-related phone calls.
 However, it's important to note that the primary purpose of the visit should be to engage in permitted activities, rather than working remotely from the UK.

 Foreign representatives are also permitted to visit the UK for the purpose of seeking employment and attending job interviews.
-However, if they are successful in securing employment, they are expected to leave the UK and obtain the appropriate entry clearance before starting work under a Skilled Workers visa.
+However, if they are successful in securing employment, they are expected to leave the UK and obtain the appropriate entry clearance before starting work under a Skilled Workers.

 It's essential to adhere to the limitations and restrictions imposed on foreign representatives to ensure compliance with the immigration rules.